camunda-community-hub/camunda-8-connector-keycloak/README.md

 mvn clean package
 ```

 Two jars are produced.
-The jar with all dependencies can be upload in the [Cherry Framework](https://github.com/camunda-community-hub/zeebe-cherry-framework)
+The jar with all dependencies can be uploaded in the [Cherry Framework](https://github.com/camunda-community-hub/zeebe-cherry-framework)

 ## Element Template

-The element template can be found in the [element-templates](/element-template/keycloak-function.json) directory.
+The element template can be found in the [element-templates](/element-templates/keycloak-function.json) directory.